skeeto/skeeto.github.com/_posts/2025-04-19-WebAssembly-How-to-allocate-your-allocator.markdown

 data copied into linear memory by the WASM runtime during initialization, before running the start function.

-That is, when importing memory, LLVM *actually stores all those those zeros in the WASM module* so that the runtime can copy it into linear memory.
+That is, when importing memory, LLVM *actually stores all those zeros in the WASM module* so that the runtime can copy it into linear memory.
 WASM has no built-in compression, so **your WASM module will be at least as large as your heap**!
 Exporting or importing memory is determined